-Eyes may be the window to our souls but they are also the area that can age the quickest.
-Thankfully, the eye area is one of the easiest to reverse damage done by the sun and years of squinting, laughing, etc. As we age, we develop wrinkles around the eyes, bags under the eyes, droopy upper eyelid skin, and our eyelashes and eyebrows start to disappear.
-These are common complaints of our patients.
-Following are the 5 issues we have with our eyes as we age, and the procedures for younger looking eyes.
+Our eyes may be the windows to our soul, but they are also the area that can age the fastest.
+Thankfully, the eye area is also one of the easiest places to reverse the signs of aging, including damage done by the sun and years of squinting, laughing, etc. As we age, we develop wrinkles around our eyes, bags under the eyes, droopy upper eyelid skin, and our eyelashes and eyebrows start to disappear.
+These are some of the common complaints that we hear from our patients.
+Here are 5 of the issues we have with our eyes as we age, as well as some procedures to consider to help achieve younger-looking eyes.

 1. Wrinkles Around the Eyes

 Wrinkles around the eyes (referred to as Crow’s Feet, if we have them) and laugh lines (as we begin to accept them) are fairly easy to treat.
-We recommend the neuromodulators: Botox,© Xeomin©, and Dysport©.
-The neurotoxins or neuromodulators inhibit the muscle action around the eyes.
+If you’ve tried over-the-counter creams and haven’t had any success, there are several treatment methods you can consider.
+Some of the recommended treatments include the neuromodulators Botox,© Xeomin©, and Dysport©.
+The neurotoxins or neuromodulators inhibit the muscle action around the eyes, which can make a big difference in the development of wrinkles.

-When we smile or laugh, these muscles scrunch up the skin, creating the wrinkles that become more permanent over time.
-By inhibiting the muscle action, our skin does not “scrunch” when we smile, and that prevents the wrinkles from forming.
-Don’t worry, you can still smile after treatment with a neuromodulator, if done correctly, it should look natural.
+We all love to smile or laugh, but when we do, the muscles around our eyes scrunch up the skin causing wrinkles that become more permanent over time.
+By inhibiting the muscle action, our skin does not “scrunch” when we smile, and that prevents wrinkles from forming in the first place.
+Don’t worry; you can still smile after treatment with a neuromodulator, and when done correctly, it should look completely natural.

 2. Bags Under the Eyes

-The bags under the eyes can look better if a filler is placed below and lateral to the bag, which will hide it.
-Resist the urge to want filler placed too medially and high up.
-This can look puffy and sometimes the filler will cast a blue-grey shadow.
-Only a very experienced doctor should be placing filler around the eyes!
+You can help the bags under your eyes look better by having a filler placed below and lateral to the bag, which will hide it.
+If you elect to have this procedure done, resist the urge to have filler placed too medially and high up because this can look puffy.
+You might also find that sometimes the filler will cast a blue-grey shadow, which will exacerbate the problem.
+As with many cosmetic procedures, keep in mind that only a very experienced doctor should place filler around the eyes!

 3. Overhanging Upper Eyelids

-The droopy excess upper eyelid skin can be surgically removed under local anesthetic in a physician’s office.
-After careful measuring and drawing, the skin can be removed by using an electric needle to cut away the excess eyelid skin.
-Once excess skin has been removed, the edges of the remaining skin are sewn together and stitches stay in place for a week.
-Eye makeup cannot be worn for two weeks.
-Common side-effects are swelling and bruising.
-The scar from eyelid surgery is hidden in the crease of the eyelid.
-Lifting the curtains off your eyes makes you look more alert and less tired.
-This procedure for younger looking eyes is referred to as a blephoraplasty.
+The droopy excess upper eyelid skin can be surgically removed under local anesthesia in a physician’s office.
+After carefully measuring and drawing where the incisions should be made, the skin can be removed by using an electric needle to cut away the excess eyelid skin.
+Once the excess skin has been removed, the edges of the remaining skin are sewn together.
+After the procedure, the stitches will stay in place for a week, and eye makeup cannot be worn for two weeks.

-Latisse© is an eyelash treatment that thickens and lengthens your eyelashes and eyebrows and, yes, it really works.
-It is made by Allergan and, in Texas, you need a prescription from your dermatologist to buy it at a pharmacy.
+Latisse is an FDA-approved eyelash treatment that thickens and lengthens your eyelashes and eyebrows, and, yes, it really works.
+It is made by Allergan, and in some states, you need a prescription from your dermatologist or another physician to buy it at a pharmacy.
 In other states, it is sold over the counter at the doctor’s office.
+Common side effects include itchy eyes and or redness.

 5. Stop the Damage

-In taking care of your eyes, try to be gentle with your selection of eye makeup remover and moisturizer.
-Albolene is a great old fashion makeup remover that is gentle to the eyes and adds moisture.
-It is also easy on the pocketbook, so you can afford your Botox!
-Of course, daily application of sunscreen and always wearing sunglasses and a good sunhat when you are outdoors will protect the investment you make in keeping your eyes youthful.
+When taking care of your eyes, make sure to use products (eye makeup remover or moisturizer) that are gentle on the delicate skin in this area.
+Albolene is an excellent old-fashioned makeup remover that is gentle to the eyes and adds moisture.
+It is also easy on the pocketbook, so that you can afford your Botox!
+Of course, make sure you apply sunscreen every day and wear sunglasses and a quality sunhat when you are outside.
+These simple steps will help protect your skincare investment as well as help you prevent new wrinkles while keeping your eyes youthful.